sixstars/starctf2018/misc-xp3/readme.md

 The text is useless since I just want to use long text to make you confused.

-This challenge can be solved by basic tool such as `crass`, you don't need to find what the game is and whether you need a special tool.
+This challenge can be solved by basic tool such as `crass`, you don't need to find out what the game is and whether you need a special tool.

-And, as the flag mentioned, I hope everyone has a happy end~~~
+And, as the flag mentioned, I hope everyone has a happy end~~